Loss of Use Coverage: What Home Insurance Pays for Temporary Housing

 Find your best options in less than 2 minutes

-In this guide, you'll learn exactly how Coverage D works, what expenses it reimburses, how much coverage you typically have, and the steps to file a successful claim.
-Understanding this coverage now could save you thousands of dollars if disaster ever strikes.
+In this 2026 guide, you'll learn exactly how Coverage D works, what expenses it reimburses, how much coverage you typically have, and the steps to file a successful claim.
+With wildfire and storm rebuild timelines stretching to 18 months or longer in many regions, understanding this coverage now could save you tens of thousands of dollars if disaster ever strikes.

 Key Pinch Points

-• Coverage D pays for hotel, meals, storage & extra commuting costs
+• Coverage D pays for hotel, meals, storage, and extra commuting costs

 • Only additional costs above your pre-loss baseline are reimbursed